Kelp-framework/Kelp/README.md

 For writing quick experimental web apps and to reduce the boiler plate, one could use [Kelp::Less](http://search.cpan.org/perldoc?Kelp::Less).
 In this case all of the code can be put in `app.psgi`:
-Look up the POD for `Kelp::Less` for many examples, but do get you started off, here is a quick one:
+Look up the POD for `Kelp::Less` for many examples, but to get you started off, here is a quick one:

 ```perl